MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/command.md

 ---
-title: Command
+title: command
-description: About the shell command builtin
+description: About the `command` builtin
 ---

 ## Usage